SahanPrime/PendulumWaves/README.md

 Contributions, bug reports, and enhancements are welcome.
 Please open an issue or submit a pull request with a clear description of changes and examples where appropriate.

-## License

-Specify the project license here (e.g., MIT).
-Replace this section with the chosen license text or link.

 ## Contact